securevale/android-rasp/README.md

     })
 ```

-You can also choose which checks should be run per by passing appropriate list to
+You can also choose which checks should be run by passing appropriate list to
 the `checkOnlyFor` parameter.

 ```kotlin